How to buy a secondhand hybrid

 If your daily motoring routine consists mainly of a high-speed, long-distance commute and very little low-speed or urban driving, you’re likely to find that a hybrid car uses no less fuel than a modern diesel.
 Similarly, if you live in a rural area or any location where you’re likely to use the car only for short local journeys in light or no traffic, a hybrid is equally unlikely to offer a significant saving in running costs.
 This is because only a fraction of each journey you make will be performed at the low speeds at which hybrids switch to their all-electric mode.

-However, if you live or work in a built-up area such as London and your daily car journey involves frequently sitting in stop-start traffic, a hybrid car can be a very sensible choice, as you’ll spend more time travelling at the kind of speeds where the electric motor does all the work.
+However, if you live or work in a built-up area, and your daily car journey involves frequently sitting in stop-start traffic, a hybrid can be a very sensible choice, because you’ll spend more time travelling at the kind of speeds where the electric motor does all the work.

-Bear in mind, however, that that many conventionally fuelled cars are now fitted with engine stop-start technology, which automatically cuts the engine when the car is in neutral to avoid fuel being used when the car isn’t moving.
-This means these cars, as well as being as silent at a standstill as a hybrid car, can sometimes achieve levels of economy that aren’t far short of what a hybrid can achieve.
+Bear in mind, however, that many conventionally fuelled cars are now fitted with engine stop-start technology, which automatically cuts the engine when the vehicle is in neutral to avoid fuel being used when the car isn’t moving.
+This means these models, as well as being as silent at a standstill as a hybrid, can sometimes reach economy levels that aren’t far short of what a hybrid can achieve.

 There are some features that all drivers will celebrate, however.
 Hybrid cars emitting less than 100g/km of CO2 and first registered before 1 April 2017 are entirely exempt from road tax.
-Be careful, though – those registered on or after that date face a £150 yearly charge (unless they cost over £40,000 when new, in which case that figure increases by £325 a year until the car reaches its sixth birthday).
+Be careful, though – those registered on or after that date face up to a £130 yearly charge (unless they cost over £40,000 when new, in which case that figure increases by £335 a year until the car reaches its sixth birthday).

 How much do used hybrid cars cost?